seanstory/ddos-detect/README.md

 printing out the PIDs at which your servers are running.

 You can then create a topic like: `./target/kafka*/bin/kafka-topics.sh --topic test --create --replication-factor 1 --partitions 10 --zookeeper localhost:2181`

-To clean up, remember to `rm -r /tmp/kafka-logs`